vabugslady/pywordle/README.md

 # pywordle
-Python version of the Wordle game
+Python command line version of the Wordle game so the fun can continue offline even if you have to wait a whole day to play the official version